Active Employees

 I will be turning 65.
 What do I need to do?

-Members and dependents who turn 65 will need to contact the Social Security Administration to enroll in Medicare, then fill out and submit the appropriate Senior Plan Enrollment form and a copy of the Medicare card.
+Members and dependents who turn 65 will need to contact the Social Security Administration to enroll in Medicare, then complete the appropriate Senior Plan Enrollment form and submit it to LACERS along with a copy of the Medicare card.
 Please visit the Retirees Medicare Information page for additional details.
 Additionally, refer to the “Medicare and LACERS Health Benefits” section in the Health Benefits Guide.

 What is Medicare?